To work in parallel timelines, you can use Git branches.

 2 Start a branch named feature1 and switch to the new branch.

-You can use the branch command to create a new branch and the checkout command to switch to a specific branch.
+Use git branch to create a branch and git checkout to switch to it.

 git branch feature1